Last Updated on April 23, 2019 by Katty

 Palazzo della Provincia

 The Palazzo della Provincia is located on the Piazza Italia right in the heart of Sassari.
 This 19th century palazzo is a good example of neoclassic architecture.
-The palazzo is now used as the seat of the regional government and there are plenty of beautifully designed handsome buildings surround it in the piazza.
+The palazzo is now used as the seat of the regional government and there are plenty of beautifully designed handsome buildings surrounding it in the piazza.
 The piazza itself is a dust brown color and remains crowded at all times of the day due to its elegant feel and its relaxing vibe.
 Locals and visitors can be seen strolling around the piazza in the afternoons and the evenings, and it is also a popular meeting place for the younger crowds.

 Museo della Brigata Sassari

-Museo della Briagata Sassari is a museum showcasing the history and the military heritage of the region during the World War II.
+Museo della Briagata Sassari is a museum showcasing the history and the military heritage of the region during World War II.
 The museum showcases some interesting information and pieces from the life of the members of the Sassari Brigade and how they had endured various difficulties during the war here, an interesting place to learn about the history of the city.

 Stay and Accommodation